§ 1 · Verdict

 A general ledger balance does not satisfy a reserve adequacy disclosure requirement.
 Boards must show funding level relative to the reserve study’s targets.
 Both tools require manual calculation and external documentation for that reporting.

-BoardStack separates operating and reserve funds by default and builds reserve adequacy tracking into financial reporting, rather than leaving it as a manual afterthought.
+We built BoardStack ($29-$149/mo billed annually flat) to separate operating and reserve funds by default and build reserve adequacy tracking into financial reporting, rather than leaving it as a manual afterthought.
+Published pricing, no sales call, and a setup process a volunteer treasurer can complete in one sitting.

 Which to choose